 - Satsumas or easy peelers.
 Cut in half for safety.

 - Raisins.
 If you leave them to hydrate in water for 1 hour or so they should give up their sweetness.
+They are a choking hazard as per the link I shared above, so pay extra attention.
+Better incorporate them in baked foods.

 - Peas.
 Great for improving that pincer grasp.